Order by phone:

 Expert Summary

 Onestream is one of many broadband providers that delivers your internet through an Openreach phone lines.
 This means that any problems with the lines and your internet should be able to be fixed easily.
-If you’re having a issue, then you’ll want to contact Onestream through its live chat or a phone call.
+If you’re having issues, ontact Onestream through its live chat or a phone call.

-However, sometimes this isn’t enough.
-If that’s the case, you’ll want to complain about your broadband.
-There are a few ways you can do this, and you can do so by contacting Onestream, and then later the Ombudsmen if they don’t help you.
+If you want to complain about your broadband, there are a few ways you can do this.
+You can do so by contacting Onestream, and then later the Ombudsmen if they don’t help you.

 Finally, if you’ve had enough of Onestream and want to move providers, you can read our guide on how to cancel your Onestream contract.